Google My Business

 Video: Video content is very popular, but many companies do not take advantage of this option as it is very new (introduced in 2018).
 Maybe it is time you differentiate your business from the competition.
 Your videos will appear in the photos section -don't forget to follow Google’s video guidelines.

-It’s no secret how vital Google reviews are.
-Positive reviews affect nearly 70% of consumers' buying decision.
+Google reviews are vital and positive reviews affect nearly 70% of consumers' buying decisions.
 So even if you are doing a great job of customer service, don’t just sit back and wait for the reviews to pour in.
-If you don’t ask, you don’t get and a gentle push towards the review section is still the best way to encourage reviews.
+A gentle nudge towards the review section is still the best way to encourage reviews.
 However, raking in those reviews isn’t enough.
 It’s also good practice to respond to reviews, especially negative ones.
-Even if a review seems unfounded or overly rude, keep your cool and respond in a calm and collected manner.
+Even if a review seems unfounded, keep your cool and respond in a calm and collected manner.

 Track your GMB updates

-Competition could stoop low, and as everybody is granted the option to suggest an edit to your profile, it’s essential that you monitor any proposed changes.
+it’s essential that you monitor any proposed changes.
 It could be a well-meaning customer clueless about the changes they are submitting so track and monitor your posts.
 Google promotes user-generated content (allowing users to answer questions about your business).
-Make sure that you’re keeping a wary eye out for user updates and check for accuracy, in short trust but verify.
+Make sure that you’re keeping an eye out for user updates and check for accuracy, in short trust but verify.